delegate365/GovernanceToolkit365/API-provision-team.md

 }
 ~~~~

-### Return codes
+## Return codes

-The method returns a HTTP Statuscode with a result.
-If the operation was successful, *HTTP 201 Created* is returned.
-If data is missing or incorrect, a *HTTP 400 Bad Request* follows.
-If another error occurs, a Statuscode *HTTP 500 Internal Server Error* is returned.
-You can react on the HTTP Statuscode.
+The method returns a status code for a successful operation: **HTTP 201 Created**.
 The return result is as follows.

 ~~~~json
 {